 All data necessary for the statistics is collected from administrative registers.
 The statistics cover the population aged 16-64 who is receiving some sort of public benefits.
 Conflicting and erroneous information about each individual person may frequently occur as the statistics are compiled from a variety of administrative registers.
-Examples are a person who is regarded as both a recipient of cash benefits and as a person entitled to claim unemployment benefits, or a person participating in several activation schemes at the same time, which exceed 37 hours per week, or a person participating in the same activation over an unrealistic long period of time.
-The main reason for these errors is that the respondents fail to update the existing data as soon as new data is available.
+Examples are a person who is regarded as both a recipient of cash benefits and as a person entitled to claim unemployment benefits, or a person participating in several activation schemes at the same time, which exceed 37 hours per week, or a person participating in these errors is that the respondents fail to update the existing data as soon as new data is available.
 Error correction is some times undertaken by Statistics Denmark on the basis of logical requirements and some times by the respondents themselves.
 However, the best possible solution is for error correction to be undertaken by the respondents themselves.
 The municipalities report data on persons entitled to claim cash benefits and similar allowances in various ways.
 Currently there is no estimates/numbers available on the total statistical errors.